jflorian/doubledog-systemd/README.md

 ##### other parameters

 For the following parameters, see `man logind.conf` for their use.
-The parameter names have been normalized for Puppet so that `CamelCase` begins `camel_case`.
+The parameter names have been normalized for Puppet so that `CamelCase` becomes `camel_case`.

 Passing `undef` (the default value) causes the compiled defaults for the logind service to be used.
 In other words, the setting will not be present in the configuration file.